Comfort Care

 Stage 6: Severe Cognitive Decline

 Here the storm is upon the patient in the severe stage of dementia.
 Individuals may need constant supervision and care.
-Symptoms intensify into a proper disorder.
+Symptoms intensify into a proper disorder affecting the frontal and temporal lobes of the brain.
 The patient shows severe memory loss, has difficulty recognizing loved ones, and shows acute mood swings.
 It is that stage where the patient might fall into depression until he or she has emotional support from any family member and the memory care facility.
-It also happens in the seven stages of frontotemporal dementia (FTD).
+It also happens in the seven stages of ftd i.e. frontotemporal dementia.

 Stage 7: Very Severe Cognitive Decline